jiahezheng/Wildfire-Firebreak-CA-ConvLSTM/README.md

 All the codes used are available in the [Codes](/Codes) folder.

-All the generated plots are available in the [Plots](/Plots) folder.
+All the generated plots are available in the [Plots](https://drive.google.com/drive/folders/1Ui5JOhLkaSHTI0y9nNqOZzpb7yz7zsDD?usp=sharing) folder (Google Drive).

-The data used in the paper can be accessed from the [Data folder](https://drive.google.com/drive/folders/1pJ7lZQjbbkevEkDort_xLwYg72Bdgv_c?usp=sharing) (Google Drive).
+The data used in the paper can be accessed from the [Data](https://drive.google.com/drive/folders/1pJ7lZQjbbkevEkDort_xLwYg72Bdgv_c?usp=sharing) folder (Google Drive).

 ## Getting Started